 To bring you the most up-to-date and factual diving helmet review and buyer’s guide, we plunged deep beneath the surface of the interwebs in search of pertinent information.

-We looked at diving guides, forums, review sites, and customer ratings and complaints about diving helmets.
+We looked at diving guides, forums, and other professional sites about diving helmets.
 What we found was more than enough to develop a list of the top diving helmets to consider purchasing.

 Top Diving Helmets